Many women opt for tea as a natural, healthy, and satisfying drink during pregnancy.

 - Ginger Root Tea: Ginger is widely used across cultures to combat nausea.
 This is a great option to try if you suffer from pregnancy-related nausea.

-There are lots of other options available on the market — many of which your girlfriends probably drank while they were expecting.
+There are many other options available — many of which your girlfriends probably drank while they were expecting.
 However, the problem is the limited information available about their effects on the fetus.

 Because of this, our list of recommended teas is very short since we believe it’s best to err on the side of caution and stick with the basics.